genomic-medicine-sweden/nallo/docs/usage.md

 !!!tip "Multiple files per sample"

-    If you have multiple files per sample these can be added on separate rows.
-Keeping all columns except `file` identical for each sample.
-These will be merged after alignment or before assembly.
+    If you have multiple files per sample, they can be added on separate rows.
+Keep all columns except `file` identical for each sample.
+The files will be merged after alignment or before assembly.

 ### Presets